Jump to section

-A layered process audit brings in additional “layers” of an organization into an audit.
+A layered process audit brings in additional “layers” of an organization into the audit.
 These can include management, leadership, and other teams alongside shop floor workers.
 By adding layers to a regular, structured audit process, manufacturers can build a more robust quality program.

 How to get the most of your audits with digital apps

-So at this point we’ve seen that paper-based audit processes suffer because:
+So at this point, we’ve seen that paper-based audit processes suffer because:

 - Paper is prone to error